stephenfuqua/stephenfuqua.github.io/_posts/2007/2007-05-30-autoscrolling_i.md

 DataGrid control.
 So that stymied me for a bit.

-First thing I needed was to recognize that the latest entry is now off the screen &mdash in other words, I had to recognize that the scrollbar is showing.
+First thing I needed was to recognize that the latest entry is now off the screen &mdash; in other words, I had to recognize that the scrollbar is showing.
 Found a very helpful <a
 href="http://groups.google.com/group/microsoft.public.dotnet.framework.windowsforms.controls/browse_thread/thread/54f69a9aec43d913/087328404ccdf5ac?lnk=st&q=ScrollLastRowIntoView&rnum=1#087328404ccdf5ac">newsgroup
 posting</a> for that.